-7.0 ES-62, Deltak PCC/Urquhart "LONOX" No. 12 Boiler, Uncontrolled
+7.0 ES-62G, One Temporary Boiler fired with natural gas, Uncontrolled

-The Deltak boiler is an industrial boiler (96.3 MMBtu/hr maximum heat input) firing only natural gas used for process heat in conjunction with other boilers.
-Process vapors are sent to this boiler for odor control when ES-62C and ES-62F are not operational as an alternative operating scenario.
-It was first operated at this facility in 1981.
+The Temporary boiler is an industrial boiler (<100 MMBtu/hr maximum heat input) firing only natural gas with an efficiency rating of 80% or higher.
+The boiler will be used to provide process steam when one of the other boilers is down for maintenance due to the Deltak boiler (ES-62) no longer being on site.
+A Temporary boiler was first brought on site and operated at this facility in 2020.
 The emissions from the boiler are not controlled and therefore, this process is not subject to CAM.